d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 def update(self, config, error, info=None):
     self.brackets[self.s].append((config['max_epochs'], error.cpu().numpy()))
     self.successive_halving.update(config, error, info=info)
-    # if the queue of successive halving is empty, than we finished this round and start with
+    # If the queue of successive halving is empty, than we finished this round and start with
     # a new round with different r_min and N
     if len(self.successive_halving.queue) == 0:
         self.s -= 1